HOUSTON - Here in Space City, it is the stuff of legend: Houston was the first word spoken on the moon.

 That caused confusion.
 CBS News, hailed for its coverage anchored by the revered Walter Cronkite, showed animation of the lunar module sitting on the moon before it had actually landed.

-Aldrin bristled at the suggestion Armstrong uttered the first word on the moon.
-He was there, he said, and the first words were his.
+Aldrin, who's long resented Armstrong's role as the first man on the moon, bristled at the suggestion Armstrong uttered the first word after the landing.
+He was there, Aldrin said, and the first words were his.